Skip to main content

 What is a Recipient Group?

-A recipient group is a group of members who receive information in the form of alerts, Doc Library media, Knowledge Base articles and others, based on their grouping.
-For example, an alert based on a particular malware targeting the finance department of an organization may be sent to the Finance & Accounts recipient group of an organization.
+A recipient group is a group of members who receive information in the form of alerts, Doc Library media, Knowledge Base articles, and others, based on their grouping.
+For example, an alert based on a particular malware targeting the finance department of an organization may be sent to the Finance & Accounts recipient group of the organization.
 Similarly, the best security practices alert can be sent to all recipient groups within the organization.
 A member can be a part of multiple recipient groups.

 Types of Recipient Groups

 • Public Groups: These recipient groups are open to all members for the purpose of receiving targeted alerts based on their role in the organization.
-While onboarding, CSAP members can select public groups (they can change their choice later in the Member Portal profile settings).
+While onboarding, Collaborate members can select public groups (they can change their choice later in the Member Portal profile settings).

 Note

 • Invite-Only Groups: These recipient groups are created by analysts to meet the functional requirements of an organization.
-Privileged users can create a required number of invite-only groups and a member may be included in multiple invite-only groups.
-However, invite-only groups can only be controlled by the privileged users and members will not be given the option to request or add themselves to these groups.
+Privileged users can create a required number of invite-only groups, and a member may be included in multiple invite-only groups.
+However, invite-only groups can only be controlled by the privileged users, and members will not be given the option to request or add themselves to these groups.

 • System Groups: A predefined set of recipient groups created for the purpose of sending targeted alerts.
 For example, all survey requests can be tagged to the Survey Managers system group.
 Users in these groups can be modified.